 Food allergies happen when the body’s immune system becomes confused and reacts to what, for most people, are harmless proteins in foods, such as those found in cows’ milk.
 It is the release of the chemical histamine during this reaction which causes the typical symptoms that we recognise as allergy, such as swelling, itching, hives, vomiting and wheezing.

 If there is a history of allergy in your family, then there is a higher risk that your baby may go on to develop allergies.
-Food allergy is also more common in babies that already have eczema.
+Food allergy is also more common in babies that have severe eczema.

 Symptoms can be immediate or delayed.
 Immediate reactions occur very quickly after the infant has consumed cows’ milk, so are relatively easy to pick up.
 Reactions are common when weaning or if changing from breast feeding to formula.
 If you notice a red itchy rash around baby’s mouth, facial swelling, hives (red itchy lumps) on the body, streaming nose, sickness and vomiting, or diarrhoea, this may be because your child is having an immediate allergic reaction.

 Some symptoms come on much more slowly and are more difficult to spot.
 These are known as delayed reactions and may cause chronic symptoms such as eczema, reflux, colic, poor growth, diarrhoea or even constipation.
+The baby may also be reluctant to feed.

 Symptoms can be immediate or delayed and appear after baby is exposed to cows’ milk.
 This can occasionally happen through breastfeeding in very sensitive babies who react to traces of cows’ milk protein in breastmilk or, more commonly, when cows’ milk is introduced in a formula or weaning food.

-Your GP will want to ask lots of questions about your child’s symptoms and about their medical history that will help them come to a diagnosis, such as:-
+Your GP will want to ask lots of questions about your child’s symptoms and about medical history that will help them come to a diagnosis, such as:-

 - Do you know what triggers the symptoms?